NoahDavey/100-days-of-code/log/r1-log.md

 Today worked on extending my github accountability tracker a bit.
 Managed to get all public repos via the github API.
 Also was able to create a webhook for that repo.
 Began working on sending a message from the telegram bot.
 And tomorrow will try to finish off this functionality.
 The main thing i was lacking today was being able to detect when the user has sent a message vs a response.
 Perhaps i will need to address this via the commands endpoint however.
 Not sure atm

 ### R1D15
+Feeling pretty tired today as I had to stay back at work sorting out some automatic deposits stuff.
+But still sat down and did some code.
+Managed to add a command to the Telegram bot and hook that up to the github API so that when the user types /subscript_to_repo they get a custom keyboard where they can select the repo they would like to follow.
+Tomorrow I will try to set up the webhook integration wherein the user will be able to click one of the options and have the webhook created for them.
+Will need some way of remembering who to send updates for the repo to though...

 ### R1D16
 ### R1D17
 ### R1D18